Making Education in Costa Rica High Quality and Accessible

 According to the Organization for Economic Co-operation and Development (OECD), almost seven percent of the country’s GDP is spent on educational programs.
 The government has also issued a mandated goal for allocated funds to rise to eight percent by 2018.
 This percentage of GDP spending on education is exceeded only by Iceland, New Zealand and Denmark.

 While accessible schooling for all children is a noble goal, the quality of education must also be upheld.
-The smaller the school, the less resources the school and its teachers have.
-Children in rural areas often miss days or weeks of school to work, or ultimately drop out to help support their families.
+The smaller the school, the fewer resources the school and its teachers have.
+Children in rural areas often miss days or weeks of school to work or ultimately drop out to help support their families.

 According to the 2015 U.N.
 Development Programme’s Human Development Report, Costa Ricans spend an average of 8.4 years in school, and only 50.6 percent of the population receives at least some secondary school education.

 While the necessary amount of money is being spent to ensure education in Costa Rica is a priority, according to the OECD the gap in educational outcomes based on family income has grown significantly larger in the past 20 years.
 It is critical that Costa Rica not only increases education funding but also focuses on how that money is spent, specifically by spreading resources more equitably across schools.